We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - terbinafine (Lamisil)

-If you seek treatment for tinea versicolor, your doctor may prescribe different medications to help treat your condition.
-Some of the medications are topical creams that can be applied directly to the skin.
+If you seek medical attention for tinea versicolor, your doctor may prescribe different medications, such as topical creams that can be applied directly to the skin.
 Examples include:

-Your doctor may also prescribe pills to treat tinea versicolor.
-Examples of medications include:
+Your doctor may also prescribe pills to treat tinea versicolor, including:

 - fluconazole (Diflucan)

-If you are diagnosed with tinea versicolor, treatment will improve your long-term outlook.
-You may even be able to eliminate the infection.
-However, your skin may remain discolored for several weeks or months following treatment.
+If you’re diagnosed with tinea versicolor, treatment will improve your long-term outlook.
+However, even after eliminating the infection, your skin may remain discolored for several weeks or months following treatment.
 Your infection may also return when the weather becomes warmer and more humid.
-If your condition returns, your doctor may prescribe medication once or twice a month to prevent symptoms.
+If your condition returns, your doctor may prescribe medication once or twice per month to prevent symptoms.

-Preventing a recurrence of the condition can be difficult.
-If you are diagnosed with tinea versicolor and successfully treated, there are steps that you can take to prevent future infections.
+It can be difficult to prevent a recurrence of this condition.
+If you’ve been diagnosed with tinea versicolor and you’ve successfully treated it, there are steps you can take to prevent future infections.
 These include: